Updated: April 2023

 - In a stand mixer, beat the softened butter and sugar granulated together until light and fluffy (about 3-4 minutes).
 Add the eggs, one at a time, beating well after each egg, scraping down the sides of the bowl as needed.

 - Turn the mixer to low and add one-third of the flour mixture, then one-half of the sour cream mixture.
 Repeat with another third of flour and the rest of the sour cream mixture, then end with the last third of the flour.
 Mix until just blended, then fold in the blueberries.
 Pour the batter into the prepared pan and top evenly with the crumb mixture.

-- Bake the cake until a toothpick inserted into the center comes out clean, about 45 minutes for a 9-inch pan, and 55 minutes for an 8-inch pan.
+- Bake the cake until a toothpick inserted into the center comes out almost clean, about 43 to 45 minutes for a 9-inch pan.
 Cool in the pan on a rack until completely cooled, then lift out the cake onto a cake plate or stand.

 Tips and Stuff: